mikecrowe/clang-tidy-fmt/clang-tools-extra/docs/clang-tidy/checks/modernize/use-std-print.rst

 expanded, escaping is handled and adjacent strings are concatenated to form a single ``StringLiteral`` before the format string is converted.
 Use of any other macros in the format string will cause a warning message to be emitted and no conversion will be performed.
-The resultant converted format string will always be a single string literal.
+The converted format string will always be a single string literal.

 The check doesn't do a bad job, but it's not perfect.
 In particular: